getoutreach/stencil-golang/docs/intro.md

  * Kubernetes, we welcome contributions to support other deployment toolchains though!
  * CircleCI, we don't support other CI/CD providers currently but we're open to contributions and likely may provide support for Github Actions soon.

+## Structure

+The structure of a stencil-golang repository starts by following the [best practices for a go repository](https://github.com/golang-standards/project-layout).
+It's recommend to check out that link for more information, but for brevity it's listed below:

+ * `api` - contains the API clients / definitions
+ * `cmd` - contains the CLI commands, if present, and the main service entrypoint
+ * `deployments` - contains the deployment manifests and Dockerfile
+ * `internal` - contains internal code that should not be used by users
+ * `scripts` - contains scripts

+We also currently config `make` to build/test and other tasks for the service.
+A full list of make targets and their usage can be found via `make help`

 ## Using stencil-golang

 Using `stencil-golang` requires `stencil` to be installed.
 For information on how to install `stencil` see the [docs](https://engineering.outreach.io/stencil).